Note: Our monthly meetings have been cancelled until further notice due to concerns about the corona virus. Learn more.

 Dues are payable in January or upon joining.
 Dues are $40 for individuals; $20 for students age 18 or younger.
 Dues are reduced by half on July 1.
 PDF-2020-July-Member-Form.

 - Meetings are first and third Thursday of each month, usually at 7 p.m.

 - UNT Health Science Center, 3500 Camp Bowie Blvd., Fort Worth, Texas, 76107

-- Meeting room is Everett Hall, Room 100, on the lower level of the Research and Education Building; Clifton Street and Camp Bowie, across (north) from the Amon Carter Museum
+- Meeting room is Everett Hall, Room 100, lower level of the Research and Education Building; Clifton Street and Camp Bowie, across (north) from the Amon Carter Museum of American Art

 - Find a map and video guide.

 - Contact us at firstname.lastname@example.org.